dweekly/docs/pages/deep-linked-ads/snap-mobile-tracking.md

     ![Snap - Attribution Windows](/_assets/img/pages/deep-linked-ads/snap/snap-attribution-windows.png)

 - When deep linking, create a link via the Branch dashboard.
 If you are running an app campaign, please ensure your link has `%24deeplink_no_attribution=true` as a query parameter to remove that link's ability to claim attribution, otherwise the link may claim attribution over the SAN claim.
 The link will still deep link.
-- Snap's reporting API does not provide any "compare by" functionality outside of the ads analytics tags.
+- Snap's reporting API does not provide any <notranslate>"compare by"</notranslate> functionality outside of the ads analytics tags.
 So, you cannot compare Snap click + impression data by platform, OS or country, for example.

 {! ingredients/deep-linked-ads/cost-data-discrepancies.md !}